Delgan/loguru/docs/resources/recipes.rst

         time.sleep(0.1)

 You may encounter problems with colorization of your logs after importing ``tqdm`` using Spyder on Windows.
 This issue is discussed in `GH#132`_.
-You can easily circunvent the problem by calling ``colorama.deinit()`` right after your import.
+You can easily circumvent the problem by calling ``colorama.deinit()`` right after your import.

 Using Loguru's ``logger`` within a Cython module